-Cholas, Pandyas ruled during medieval period.
-For a while it was a muslim state with madurai as a capital.
-Vijayanagara rulers established sway over the kingdom by overthrowing the muslim rulers.
-Madurai was the administrative unit of the vijayanagara empire, Nayak (governor) was the administrative in charge.
-After the collapse of Vijayanagara empire, nayak became the king and their rule made a permanent mark in the history of dravidian culture.
+Apart from Chola, Pandya rule during Medieval period, Vijayanagara rulers were established their sway over Madurai by overthrowing the Muslim rulers.
+It became an administrative unit of Vijayanagara empire and Nayak (governor) was the administrative in charge of the unit.
+After the collapse of Vijayanagara empire, nayaka rule was a siginificant mile stone in the history of Dravidian culture.
 Meenakshi Amman Temple was built and renovated by Tirumalai Nayak.
-Actually Madurai is a temple town in general but reached new heights in sculptural and architectural chiseling.
+The temple is a living example of frescoes, sculptural and architectural chiseling.

-Lord Shiva in the form of Sundareswar and His wife Meenakshi are chief dieties of the Temple.
+Lord Shiva in the form of Sundareswar and His wife Meenakshi are chief deities.

 Lotus Tank in the temple was used for testing the literature ( Worthy / Unworthy ) during ancient period.

-Mandaps: Ayirakkal Mandap- this is on 1000 pillars was built in mid 16th century A.D.
+Mandaps: Ayirakkal Mandap – built in the 16th century A.D. this mandap stood on 1000 pillars.
 Rani Mangammal Mandap and Kambathadi Mandap are other important ones.

-Tirumalai Nayak Mahal: It was built in 1636 A.D during Tirumalai Nayak rein.
-Mahal is famous for its architectural style and the art work.
-Swarga Vilasam is a part of the mahal.
+Tirumalai Nayak Mahal: It was built in 1636 A.D during the reign of Tirumalai Nayak.
+Mahal is famous for its art work and architecture.
+Swarga Vilasam is part of it.

-Tamukkam Palace houses Gandhi Museum with pictures, belongings of Gandhi.
+Tamukkam Palace houses Gandhi Museum with pictures and belongings of Gandhi.

-Mariamman Teppakulam is a holy pond and is the located on the outskirts of the Madurai city.
+Mariamman Teppakulam is a holy pond and is located on the outskirts of the Madurai.

-Azhagardev temple: It is situated at a distance of 21 km from Madurai at Azhagar hill.
+Azhagardev temple is located at Azhagar hill which is 21 km from Madurai.
 He is the brother of Meenakshi Amman.

 How to Reach Madurai: Madurai is well connected by Road, Rail and Air networks.
-All major town in the Tamil Nadu are connected by the Bus service.
-There is a daily train from Chennai to Madurai Vaigai express and other major cities in the country are connected by rail network.
-Of course Air connectivity from chennai is frequent.
+All major towns in the Tamil Nadu are connected by Bus service.